Jhonatanjhs/privacy-draw-toolkit/README.md

 # 🖊️ Privacy Draw Toolkit

-A lightweight browser extension that lets you draw, annotate, and add text on top of any website — great for presentations, tutorials, privacy-conscious screenshots, and quick visual notes.
+A lightweight browser extension that lets you draw, annotate, and add text on top of any webpage — great for presentations, tutorials, privacy-conscious screenshots, and quick visual notes.

-What's different from other ones?
-Being able to draw directly on the website means you don't need to share your whole screen on any sharing app like Zoom, Teams, Discord, etc. just your browser.

 ![Privacy Draw Toolkit in action](screenshot.png)